MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

    myMriAcquisition_node.FoV = 240;
    reconFoV = 240;

-The estimation is done on a low resolution image to improve the result.
+The estimation is done on a low-resolution image to improve the result.
 The grid, which defines the resolution is set at the end of the section.

 .. code-block:: matlab